EchoAppsTeam/js-sdk/docs/guides/how_to_develop_control/README.md

 ### Labels

-The application manifest provides a special location for the labels: it's the "labels" hash with the label key as the field name and the label text as a value.
+The application definition provides a special location for the labels: it's the "labels" hash with the label key as the field name and the label text as a value.
 So the "labels" hash might look like:

 	app.labels = {
 		"someLabel": "Some label value"